I'm going into 2017 tired.

 But I'm tired.

 So... playgroups?
 Playgroups being those groups at which children can be deposited and the grown ups can turn tail and leave (as opposed to toddler groups, at which the grown ups must stay and make exhausting amounts of conversation).
-Matilda is eligible for playgroup from this summer.
+MM is eligible for playgroup from this summer.
 But the nearest one would involve us spending an hour on the bus getting there, me spending two hours loitering in a strange part of town, trying not to spend any money, and then both of us spending an hour on the bus getting home again.
 It's not an option which offers me a break, and the city centre creche comes with the same set of problems.

 So I'm tired.